suwebdev/wats1020-mobile-friendly-layout/README.md

 This whole assignment is meant to make it easier to build the [card matching game assignment](https://github.com/suwebdev/wats1020-card-matching-game).
 You should have some idea of how you want to approach the layout of your game interface before you begin here.

+The starter images from the card matching game assignment have been provided in this repository under the `img/` directory.
+You may use those for this assignment, or swap in whatever other placeholders you prefer.

 ## Basic Requirements

 The basic requirements necessary to fulfill the goals of this assignment are: